jyuill/proj-r-github/README.md

 2. Select file > Diff
 3. File window will show conflicts within <<<<< HEAD and >>>>> <commit id>
    - two columns with row numbers identify where the changes happened: column 1 refers to the local version, column 2 refers to the remote version
+   - ====== also demarcates the local vs remote changes, whith local above the ======== and remote changes below
+4. Local version of the file will now also have these markings

 Options:

-* Select Revert to roll back changes on remote file and keep current version of local file.
-Commit (even though will look empty).
-PUSH.
-* Select Stage and Commit.
-This will capture the code with conflict identified.
-You can then edit the file to resolve the conflict manually.
-Stage > Commit.

-#### Files conflict between local and remote and you want to keep local

-1. PULL - identify conflict
+#### Keep local changes

-2. Diff > Revert
+1. Git > select file > Diff > identify conflict > Revert
+2. Commit > PUSH (file may not appear in Git window)

+#### Keep remote changes

+1. Git > select file > Diff > identify changes
+2. Open file
+3. Remove the code identified as the local change, leave the code identified as remote changes, remove any of the conflict markings
-3. Commit > PUSH
+4. Stage > Commit > PUSH

-#### Files conflict between local and remote and you want to keep remote
+#### Keep/merge some changes from both local and remote

+Basically same as above for 'Keep remote changes', just modify code as desired.

 ### General